manlius/SocialBursts/README.md

 |![Image of Sanremo_(P3).png](images/Sanremo_(P3).png)|![Image of UCL_Final_2016.png](images/UCL_Final_2016.png)|

+# WARNING

+Some data sets might not be available in this repository because they are too big.
+If you don't find the data set you are looking for, verify if it is available in [my website](https://manliodedomenico.com/data.php).

 # Acknowledgments

 The authors acknowledge the Max Planck Institute for the Physics of Complex Systems (Visitors program 2016).